What are the referral criteria?

-If the patient’s GP is in B&H but they live out of area, and due to this will struggle to attend appointments with the Wellbeing Service, they should be encouraged to register with a GP local to their place of residence to allow them to access their local mental health service (Health in Mind in East Sussex, and Time to Talk in West Sussex).
+If the patient’s GP is in Brighton and Hove but they live out of area, and due to this will struggle to attend appointments with the Wellbeing Service, they should be encouraged to register with a GP local to their place of residence to allow them to access their local mental health service (Health in Mind in East Sussex, and Time to Talk in West Sussex).

 If a child or young person (aged 25 and below) refers to the service as they go to school or college in Brighton & Hove, but does not fit the above criteria, they should be signposted to the Youth Advice Centre (YAC).
 YAC can be accessed via the Support and Advice drop-in Mon-Fri, 3pm-6pm, or alternatively by calling on 01273 624432.

 How do I refer my patient?

-You can either refer your patient directly using the GP form, or, if you feel they are able, you can also ask them to self-refer by completing the online referral forms on the right of this page.
-Patients (or their parents) can self-refer using the same forms, or call us to request a copy by post if they wish.
+You can refer your patient directly using your GP form, or, even better, by using our referral forms on the right of this page.
+Patients (or their parents) can self-refer using the same forms, or call us to request a paper copy by post.

 What happens next?

 Our administrators will contact the person or their family (according to age) by letter, email or phone call, to arrange an initial assessment.
-Sometimes our clinicians may make this initial phone call to discuss the person’s needs.
 Assessments are either by telephone or face-to-face at a location suitable for the individual.

 What contact can a GP expect from the service?

 We will write to you after the initial assessment to let you know the outcome and any treatment offered.
-If your patient is treated in the service, we will write again when a patient is discharged.
+If your patient is treated in the service, we will write again when they are discharged.